On the decidability of semigroup freeness: Introduction

 \subsection{Contribution}

 The paper is divided into eight sections.

 \paragraph{Section~\ref{sec:intro}.}

-In the remainder of this section, we first state some useful, basic facts concerning semigroup morphisms (Section~\ref{sec:morphism}).
-Then, a list of previously studied problems related to the combinatorics of semigroups is presented to broaden the discussion (Section~\ref{sec:def-other-pb}).
+In the remainder of this section, we first state some useful, basic facts about semigroup morphisms (Section~\ref{sec:morphism}).
+Then, we present a list of previously studied problems related to the combinatorics of semigroups (Section~\ref{sec:def-other-pb}): all along the paper, we compare their properties to those of freeness problems.